ava-service/RobloxSkyboxProject/README.md

 5. click "Apply Custom Skybox"
 6. launch roblox!
 --------------------------------------------------------------------
-- you can also import preexisting tex files!
+- you can also import pre-existing tex files!